 See the theme here?

 Emotions can surprise readers, help establish characters, develop the world and setting, make situations and people matter, and help you bridge that chasm between the reader and the writer.
 What I usually tell writers when they ask is, “If you’re just getting to the point where you think you’re hitting the emotions too hard, it usually means you’re just starting to get it right for your readers.”
+Reason being, it will always feel more powerful and visceral to the writer than the reader.
+The story is alive in you.
+The goal is to also make it alive in me, and that means you’ll have to magnify some stuff a bit, and it might make you slightly uncomfortable.
+That’s okay.
+Being uncomfortable can be a good thing.

 Understand that feeling things does not make you weak, and if your emotional interpretation of an event is “I am bored and boredom feels like (insert here)” then that’s fine.
-Not everything has to be an eleven on an emotional 1-10 scale, but even those emotions that register a two are valid, and worth having a place in both your, and your character’s landscape.
+Not everything has to be an eleven on an emotional 1-10 scale, but even those emotions that register a two on the scale are valid and worth having a place in both your, and your character’s landscape.
 Sometimes, “This sucks and I hate it” is enough.
 Most of the time, I’d argue, you could lean into that a bit harder, but that’s up to the writer.

 So, my big advice for writers looking to write more emotional and evocative prose?